HamzaYousuf7/assembly-language-course/README.md

     Institute Name:
     Input Institute Name

-Question #12:Write a program that prints a character 100 times using loop
+Question #12: Write a program that prints a character 100 times using loop

+Question #13: To print all  CAP Letter  BY ASCII.